 A preview of the Form appears and shows how the imported form will basically look to the user.
 These are detailed forms mostly, meaning that they show every field that Lucity stores regarding the item.
 In this case they show Court Inventory.
 Later, we will be going over how to edit/modify the form.
-For now, let's except it as is.
+For now, let's accept it as is.
 So let's close the form by hitting the X in the upper right hand corner or Form > Close from the menu.

 Now open the Court Inventory View and attach the form to the view and hit save.
 We will go over editing the form in a later section.
+Remember that we must assign Groups to both the view and form.